IBMAppModernization/web-terminal/README.md

 ### Step 2

-Next, get the details of DNS and the TLS secret on your cluster with the command `ibmcloud ks cluster-get --cluster testing-cluster | grep Ingress`.
+Next, get the details of DNS and the TLS secret on your cluster with the command `ibmcloud ks cluster get --cluster $CLUSTERNAME | grep Ingress`.
 Your output should look like this:

 ```bash
 Ingress Subdomain:              testing-cluster.us-east.containers.appdomain.cloud